-The first two agreements (The Framework Agreement and Implementation Agreement for the first phase of the Project) were already concluded between the Czech Republic, ČEZ and Elektrárna Dukovany II, a. s., in July 2020.
+The first two agreements (The Framework Agreement and Implementation Agreement for the first phase of the Project) were already concluded between the Czech Republic, ČEZ and EDU II, in July 2020.
 They establish the rules for cooperation between the parties, framework of the state support for the project and obligations of the parties in the first phase of the project.
 The Czech Government has prepared a new law that defines the conditions for transition to low carbon energy, which was approved and entered into force in October 2021 (law No. 367/2021 Coll.).
-Such law is essential for the provision of the state aid for the development of new nuclear units in the Czech Republic.
-In 2021, the Czech Republic, ČEZ and Elektrárna Dukovany II, a. s. negotiated the term sheet of a power purchase agreement, an investment agreement and a financing agreement.
-In addition, the Czech Republic has also started the notification process of the state aid to the EU Commission.